-19. In the recently filed omnibus objection to SAFE claims, however, the Firm now cites the Bankruptcy Code definition of "equity security" to argue the exact opposite-that SAFEs are equity.12 The Firm's parsing of the Bankruptcy Code definition of "equity security" was
+19. In the recently filed omnibus objection to SAFE claims, however, the Firm now cites the Bankruptcy Code definition of "equity security" to argue the exact opposite-that SAFEs are equity.13 The Firm's parsing of the Bankruptcy Code definition of "equity security" was obviously right the first time.
+Indeed, as the Debtors' actual accounting team recognized in a non-litigation context,

-See Debtors' Omnibus Objection to Claims Pursuant to Bankruptcy Code Sections 502(B), Bankruptcy Rule 3007, And Local Rule 3007-1 Because SAFE Holders Do Not Hold Claims [Docket No. 1126], at ¶¶ 31-32 (the "SAFE Claim Objection") (arguing that the definition of "claim" under section 101(5) of the Bankruptcy Code excludes equity interests from its ambit," then citing the definition of "equity security" to argue SAFEs are so-excluded).
+See Debtors' Omnibus Objection to Claims Pursuant to Bankruptcy Code Sections 502(B), Bankruptcy Rule 3007, And Local Rule 3007-1 Because SAFE Holders Do Not Hold Claims [Docket No. 1126], at ¶¶ 31-32 (the